Ching Dynasty Era and Islam in China :

 Silk Road would dock for trading with the Tang Empire, hence the choice of location.
 This original Mosque, known as the Memorial Mosque has long since disappeared although Today's City Mosque is regarded as the historic continuance of this Mosque.

-Not many years later another Mosque was opened in the Tang Capital of Chang 'An.
+Not many years later another Mosque was opened in the Tang Capital of Chang 'An (Xi'An).
 This Mosque, known as the Great Mosque of Xi'An, was originally founded in the year 742 AD, during the flourishing period of the Tang Dynasty under the Reign of Emperor Tang Xuanzong (712 AD - 756 AD).
 The Tang Emperor respected the teachings of Islam and considered it to be compatible with the teachings of Confucius.
 Thus it was allowed to Sa`ad ibn Abi Waqqas to preach Islam, but only among his own people (ethnic group).

 Today, a mosque still stands on this spot although the current structure was built in the 14Th Century AD and the Yuan Dynasty.
 The Mosque was intended to serve as the religious administrative and cultural center of the Muslim Community of Chang 'An, at the Time mainly influential Persian and Arabian Traders